ckormanyos/wide-integer/README.md

 internal storage for `uintwide_t`.
 Using allocator-based storage reduces stack consumption and can be especially beneficial for higher digit counts.
-If low digit counts are used, the allocator type can be either left at its default setting of `void` or explicitly set to `void` and stack allocation is used with an `std::array`-like internal representation.
+For low digit counts, the allocator type can simply be left blank (thus defaulting to `void`) or explicitly be set to `void` and stack allocation will be used in either case.

 If an allocator is supplied with any granularity other than `limb_type` (in other words `LimbType`) such as `std::allocator<void>`, `custom_allocator_type<char>`, etc.,